ALL-01

 Create a Comprehensive Outreach Strategy

-Benefits: Improving Sacramento County’s outreach and educational programs to be more accessible to non-English-speaking persons, residents living within vulnerable areas, and disadvantaged communities would provide Sacramento County residents with real-time information of climate danger, as well as useful resources regarding steps to protect against human and property damage.
+Improving Sacramento County’s outreach and educational programs to be more accessible to non-English speaking persons, residents living within vulnerable areas, and EJ Communities will provide Sacramento County residents with real-time information of climate hazards as well as useful resources regarding steps to protect against human and property damage.

 Status of Implementation